Eric R. Williams

 Eric R. Williams is an American screenwriter, professor, cinematic virtual reality director, and new media storyteller.
 He is known for developing alternative narrative and documentary techniques that take advantage of digital technologies.

 Williams's narrative research emphasizes collaboration between storytellers and their audience.
 While teaching at Ohio University, Williams began combining aspects of traditional film, theater, and literature with emerging communication technologies such as virtual reality and 360-degree video.
 In 2020, he and his colleagues wrote a book explaining their techniques, naming this new medium "virtual reality cinema" (or cine-VR).

+He developed the film classification system called the Screenwriters Taxonomy.

 Early life

 Williams graduated from Northwestern University in 1990 with a bachelor's degree in radio/television/film and a minor in education.
 He earned his MFA in film from Columbia University, directing the feature film Snakes and Arrows as his thesis.
 Williams chose Columbia so that he could study writing and producing from James Schamus, Richard Brick, David Shaber and Terry Southern.